When a Team Member Isn’t Acting Like Part of the Team

 Why Minutes Are Worth Doing Well

 The first time I was chair of a nonprofit board, I realized how important the role of the secretary was, as well as the value of good minutes.
-As board chair, it was necessary – crucial – to be in the moment, fully engaged with what was happening during the board meeting.
-The minutes were essential to being able to do that and know what had transpired.
-Because that board, that year, had the good fortune of having a smart and highly capable secretary who took the job seriously, the minutes were thorough and balanced.
-Reading them after a meeting allowed me re-live the […]
+As board chair, being in the moment and fully engaged with what was happening during the board meeting was crucial.
+The minutes were essential to doing that and knowing what had transpired.
+Because that board had the good fortune of having a smart and highly capable secretary who took the job seriously, the minutes were thorough and balanced.
+Reading them after a meeting allowed me to re-live the board meeting and reflect […]

 Onboarding a New Nonprofit CEO – Tools and Activities